The Best Boutique Fitness Studios in London

 The Canary Wharf branch of high-end gym Third Space recently opened The Yard: London’s largest multi-functional training space, set over 7,250 square foot.
 Here you can try your hand at a number of unique fitness classes, including gruelling strength class Yard Strong, where you’ll be put through your paces with a series of strongman challenges in a stadium atmosphere – expect log bars, farmer carriers and the like.
 There’s also Yard Wod, which involves five teams working across five zones such as rowing, plyo boxes and AirBikes.
 Not for the faint-hearted, The Yard’s new classes are high-energy, fun…and utterly exhausting!
 16-19 Canada Square, Canary Wharf, London E14 5ER

-Rowing is set to be one of the top wellness trends of 2019 – so why not give it a go at London’s first fully integrated boutique rowing studio, The Engine Room?
-Founded by personal trainer Chris Heron, the Marylebone studio offers three 50-minute rowing classes, all of which are technique focused – so if you’ve never rowed before, it’s the perfect chance to learn the tricks of the trade.
+Founded by personal trainer Chris Heron, The Engine Room in Marylebone studio offers three 50-minute rowing classes, all of which are technique focused – so if you’ve never rowed before, it’s the perfect chance to learn the tricks of the trade.
 The studio is located in a Grade-II listed converted church, with classes featuring blue strobe lighting, high-tech trackers and thudding music for top motivation.
 Prepare to sweat!
 The Engine Room, St Bedes Hall, Off Albany Street, London NW1 4EE

 The usual dread of going to a new gym has entirely evaporated by the time you roll up to the elegant townhouse in a leafy South Ken neighbourhood where the Pilates Squared studio is located.
 A large bay window lights up the intimate space where the highly-trained experts walk you through the hi-tech apparatus which includes Reformer machines and a Cadillac (the rather terrifying-looking metal frame with additions to help you stretch in all the right places).
 This is bespoke fitness at its very best – each new client receives an individual consultation from which a personalised program is devised to help them meet their goals.

-London’s barre obsession has been and gone – until now, thanks to global fitness empire DEFINE bringing their unique method to the city.
+London’s barre obsession is here to stay, thanks to global fitness empire DEFINE bringing their unique method to the city.
 The aim?
 A strong, lean, sculpted (define’d, get it?) body.
 The method?
 Strength training, cardio sequences and isometric moves all mixed into choreography that promises to make working out fun again.
 The first state-of-the-art studio opened last year in Fitzrovia, offering a number of different exhilarating class concepts designed by Ashley Verma, DEFINE founder, former Broadway performer, and all-round wonder woman.
 Thirty-minute Arm and Ab and Mat Express classes are perfect for your lunch break, while Dance, Stretch and classic Barre are sure to make you feel the burn.
 Take it up a level with a Balance class, which uses a Bosu Ball to elevate the Barre method to a ‘calorie torching journey’.
-See you at the barre…82 Great Portland Street, London W1W 7NW
+82 Great Portland Street, London W1W 7NW

 You will likely have heard of KX, the private members health club that costs over £500 a month and is one of London’s most expensive gyms.
 KXU is its sister – but luckily for us mere mortals, it’s slightly more affordable.
 The Sloane Square boutique ‘fitness destination’ is just as swanky as its predecessor, with 3 large and luxurious studios, its own Medispa and a nutrition bar that is always abuzz with green smoothies and the chatter of West Londoners.
 As soon as you step foot inside KXU, in fact, it’s obvious why it’s called a ‘destination’ as opposed to simply a gym – with its buzzy cafe, significantly better-than-at-home showers, infrared sauna and plenty of eye candy, it’s not easy to drag yourself back out to the real world.

 And the classes?
 KXU offers a huge range, from TRX and boxing to barre and every type of yoga imaginable, meaning it’s impossible to ever get bored.
 The Friday evening yoga classes are a particular highlight and a great way to close the working week, while themed spin sessions (Britney vs Christina – what could be better?) make the pain almost bearable.
 You can book classes on a pay-as-you-go basis through the KXU App, which is satisfyingly hassle-free.
 With elegantly-designed interiors, all the equipment you could possibly need, an in-house cryotherapy chamber and elite trainers who provide individual attention, KXU is undoubtedly the epitome of London’s boutique gym offering.
-Classes £24, or less when purchased as part of a package.
 241 Pavilion Road, London SW1X 0BR

 Tucked away down a quiet, unassuming street lies this gym that really packs a punch.
 Classes at Sweat It are longer than most, ranging from 40-60 minutes of high-intensity training– combining intense cardiovascular treadmill interval work with functional strength and conditioning exercises.
 The Pillar Killer class focuses on core power and, like most of the classes, splits its time 50:50 between the rig and running machine (which features sled and parachute settings).
+Their newest classes are Pace, a 50-minute treadmill based class designed to improve running ability and technique, and RIG, focused on optimising strength and building lean muscle.
 The instructors are on-hand to guide you through the class and motivate in a way that isn’t overwhelming or aggressive.
 After class, step into their utilitarian, stripped-back style changing rooms with amazing-smelling L:a Bruket soaps on hand for a well-deserved shower before picking up a freshly prepared smoothie (with the option to personalise and add protein), and leaving with a spring in your step.
-From £14.50 per class when bought as a package, or £21 drop-in.
 4 Kean Street, London WC2B 4AS

 With an ever-growing number of studios across London, you’ll likely find an F45 on your doorstep or near your place of work.
 The sessions are hard and fast, and combine HIIT with circuits and functional training.
 The result is a 45-minute class that will burn fat, build lean muscle and leave you drenched in sweat.
 There are 31 different classes to choose from, and with different circuits which you are guided through by on-hand instructors plus technique demonstrations shown on screens, you certainly won’t be bored.
 The F45 Fulham branch, consisting of a light and airy studio, is just a five-minute walk from Fulham Broadway tube station and a hop, skip and jump from supermarkets, restaurants and cafes for you to refuel after your body has been put through its paces.
-Fancy a new challenge?
-Give their brand new winter sports-inspired hybrid class a go: Mont Blanc, which has been designed to mimic the movements of professional skiers to get you ready for the slopes. £25 per class, £205 per month for 3 months for unlimited classes, £195 per month for 6 months for unlimited classes at F45 Fulham.
 2-8 Dawes Road, London SW6 7EW

 Founded by professional dancer Andrea Rogers, Xtend Barre merges elements of dance, ballet and Pilates to create an adrenaline-fuelled formula.
 Geared to challenge bodies of any age, gender or fitness background, this 55-minute total body workout serves to strengthen, lengthen and chisel the body.
 As well as the signature workout, 12 additional variations of classic Xtend Barre method are on offer in the London space, including classes incorporating elements of yoga, reformer Pilates and Tabata/HIIT training.
 Within the Xtend Barre London flagship is a relaxation area and juice bar serving delicious, healthy juices and shakes to clients after their workout, and all changing rooms come complete with luxury hair products and body washes.
 There’s even a shop for sports gear and exclusive merchandise for that post-workout fashion fix.
 49 Marylebone High Street, London W1U 5HH